BenjaminVerdier/InstantStitchMeshes/README.md

 This repository is a project for CS591C1 (Spring 2021).

 Team members are Xingjian (Jessie) Han and Benjamin Verdier.

+The important modifications are preceded by a comment containing `CS591 related`.

 # Instant Stitch Meshes